christophherr/prometheus/README.md

     More functionality (e.g. JavaScript processing, Browsersync) may be added in the future.
     If you want more advanced Gulp features, take a look at Craig Simpson's [Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit/) or Lee Anthony's [gulpfile.js](https://github.com/seothemes/genesis-starter/blob/master/gulpfile.js).

+10. The minified stylesheet is loaded from `functions/load-minified-css.php`.
+Please uncomment the file in the (nonadmin) config to use style.min.css.
-10. Stylelint and ESlint are configured to follow WordPress standards and available to check CSS and JavaScript.
+11. Stylelint and ESlint are configured to follow WordPress standards and available to check CSS and JavaScript.
-11. If you are using VS Code, you can automatically format CSS and JavaScript files with Prettier (e.g. using the `prettier-eslint` and `prettier-stylelint` extensions).
+12. If you are using VS Code, you can automatically format CSS and JavaScript files with Prettier (e.g. using the `prettier-eslint` and `prettier-stylelint` extensions).
-12. Gulp outputs the message `postcss-sorting: Invalid "order" option value`.
+13. Gulp outputs the message `postcss-sorting: Invalid "order" option value`.
 This is caused by an incompatibility between postcss-sorting and the Stylelint Order plugin.
 It does not affect the CSS output.

 ## Installation Instructions